 In addressing the first claim, the applicant misapplies the cited Government Code provision.
 In interpreting subsection (d) of the provision - prohibiting a local government from adopting restrictions that promote aesthetic considerations - the applicant wrongly assumes that an LCP with visual resource policies is implementing solely local law.
 To the contrary, LCPs "and the development permits issued by local agencies pursuant to the Coastal Act are not solely a matter of local law, but embody state policy."
 (Charles A. Pratt Construction Co., Inc. v.
-California Coastal Commission (2008) 162 Cal.App.4th 1068, 1075.)
+California Coastal Commission (2008) 162 Cal.
+App.
+4th 1068, 1075.)
 "In fact, a fundamental purpose of the Coastal Act is to ensure that state policies prevail over the concerns of local government."
 (Ibid.)
-Thus, LCPs implement state law, the Coastal Act, and are on equal footing with other state laws, including Government Code section 434.5, thereby negating the applicant's position that subsection (d) applies to the present case and limits the Commission's consideration of visual impacts of flying the American flag.
+Thus, LCPs implement state law, the Coastal Act, and are on equal footing with other state laws. including Government Code section 434.5, thereby negating the applicant's position that subsection (d) applies to the present case and limits the Commission's consideration of visual impacts of flying the American flag.
 Further, the applicant's reliance on subsection (b)(1) of Government Code, section 434.5 is also misplaced because the Commission is not adopting any rule, regulation, or ordinance, or enter into any agreement or covenant, that prevents any person or private entity that would otherwise have the legal right to display a Flag of the United States on private property from exercising that right."
 The applicant seems to infer by applying this subsection to the present case that the Commission is making some legislative act.
 However, this is a permitting action, in a quasi-judicial setting, and the Commission will not be acting in a manner contemplated under Government Code, section 434.5, subsection (b)(1).
-Moreover, even display a Flag of the United States on private property from exercising that right, unless it is used as, or in conjunction with, an advertising display.
+Moreover, even if the Commission's action could be construed to be included within the scope of subsection (b)(1), the Commission's action would not in any way prevent the applicant from displaying the Flag of the United States on its property.
+Therefore, the applicant has not substantiated its claim that the Commission's action will violate its rights under Government Code, section 434.5.